 The two top row shots show sun reflections coming from the upper right, and pretty much ruined the lighthouse shot.

 The second row left shot shows what happens when you forget to advance the film, and the resulting double exposure.
 You can use this artistically if you want.
 On the right is a shot with the sun in the frame, which ruins the image.

 The third row left shows a nice scene of a Saguaro studded canyon in Tucson, AZ.
 The right shot is a prickly pear cactus in bloom, with the close-up attachment used.
 Both look good enlarged.

 The last row shows a blooming bougainvillea taken from 4′ (1.2m) away, using the close-up attachment.
 The left shot was very sharp, the right shot was very soft because of camera movement.
 You don’t notice the soft shot here because of the small viewing or print size.
 You can also see the light fall-off (left shot) caused by the close-up attachment.

-Most shots show a thin, white band across the entire frame at the top, especially noticeable in the top left image, or bottom left image above.
-I don’t know what causes this, and it doesn’t happen in every shot, like the left second row image for example.
-This is easy to rectify, just crop the image slightly.
+Most shots show a thin, white band across the entire frame at the top, especially noticeable in the top left image, or bottom left image above; this is caused by the idiots at the photo store scanning your film through the protective clear sleeve; they’re supposed to scan the film before they sleeve it.

 There’s strong barrel distortion with this camera, however, it isn’t noticeable unless you have straight lines near the image periphery.

 Click the picture for a full sized (2384×2384) image.
 The scan rate is probably a bit too high, so there’s no loss of quality with this image using compression.
 I had the scans saved as 16mb TIFF, and I noticed no difference when I adjusted and saved them to JPEG.
 You’ll get a good idea of the characteristics, and resolution of this camera by this one picture.
 This picture showed about the same resolution using the 4.0MP Olympus C-750UZ as the Hawkeye, but only in the central area.